 This resource page provides status updates, reference materials, and frequently asked questions.
-We will add information as it becomes available.
+We add information as it becomes available.

 Status and next steps

+During the next year we will continue to explore opportunities for efficiency.
 Here’s what is in effect now, and what is coming next.

 We are moving to a six-region structure.
 See previous regional maps below.